mattspark123/mattspark123.github.io/README.md

 3) Say approximately how many hours you have spent completing the assignment.
 I would say maybe 7-10 hours?
 This includes learning and setting up everything in Lab 3.

-4) Be written in either text format (README.txt) or in Markdown (README.md).
-No other formats will be accepted.
-Please use all capital letters for README okay